huggingface/diffusers/docs/source/en/using-diffusers/pag.md

 ### pag_applied_layers

-`pag_applied_layers` argument allow you to specify which layers PAG is applied to.
-By default it will only applies to the mid blocks.
-It makes a significant difference on the output.
-You can use `set_pag_applied_layers` method to set different pag layers after the pipeline is created and find the optimal pag layer for your model.
+The `pag_applied_layers` argument allows you to specify which layers PAG is applied to.
+By default, it applies only to the mid blocks.
+Changing this setting will significantly impact the output.
+You can use the `set_pag_applied_layer`s method to adjust the PAG layers after the pipeline is created, helping you find the optimal layers for your model.

 As an example, here is the images generated with `pag_layers = ["down.block_2"])` and `pag_layers = ["down.block_2", "up.block_1.attentions_0"]`